Incident Management Assistance Team (IMAT)

 About the Indiana Incident Management Assistance Team (IMAT)

-The Indiana Incident Management Assistance Team (IMAT) is the forward response team for the Indiana Department of Homeland Security (IDHS) during times of disaster and large scale emergencies.
-While the team is hosted by IDHS, the team consists of members from multiple state agencies and is designed to handle all types of emergency incidents.
+The Indiana Incident Management Assistance Team (IMAT) is the forward response team for IDHS during times of disaster and large-scale emergencies.
+While the team is hosted by IDHS, the team consists of members from multiple state and local agencies and is designed to handle all types of emergency incidents.

 The IMAT is primarily used to support local jurisdictions in a mentoring and advisory capacity.
-However, the IMAT may also be utilized to assume command and manage incidents in certain circumstances.
+However, the IMAT may also be utilized to operate as a complete incident management team and manage incidents in certain circumstances.
 Regardless of its assigned mission, the IMAT will remain the forward eyes and ears at the most critical areas of a disaster for the State Emergency Operations Center.

 The IMAT may also be requested to support other states during times of catastrophe.
-Currently, the IMAT has team members from the following agencies:
+The IMAT has deployed team members from the following state and local agencies:

 - Department of Correction